 The best membership-based online furniture-rental company

 Where is it?
-New York City, Los Angeles, San Francisco, and Orange County.
+New York City, Los Angeles, San Francisco, Orange County, Washington D.C., Baltimore and Richmond.

 What is it?
-Feather is among the crop of start-up furniture rental companies, and designs and manufacturers its entire line (you won’t find name brands here).
-The company’s total control over its inventory means it can make pieces that appeal to folks who live in major metropolitan areas where many people rent homes and may want to furnish those homes with cooler-looking pieces than they can afford to buy (or want to buy for a temporary space).
+Feather is among the crop of start-up furniture rental companies, and designs and manufacturers its own line alongside furniture from the likes of West Elm.
+The company’s design control over part of its inventory means it can make pieces that appeal to folks who live in major metropolitan areas where many people rent homes and may want to furnish those homes with cooler-looking pieces than they can afford to buy (or want to buy for a temporary space).
 One such piece is Feather’s Saarinen-esque Octavia desk chair, which, with a Feather membership (more on that below), rents for $15 a month with a 12-month lease.
 Beyond the office, Feather has stuff for the living room, bedroom, and dining room, so it’s another company you could use to decorate an entire home.
 It helps pair customers with pieces via an (optional) quiz that asks about your lifestyle, budget, and aesthetic; if you’ve ever shopped at CB2, you’ll probably be satisfied by anything you find.

 Rental terms: For a $19 monthly fee, you can join Feather’s membership program, which offers deep discounts on its rentals.
 (For instance, the above Octavia chair would cost $52 a month with a 12-month lease for non-members.)
 Plus, without a membership, you will also need to meet a monthly rental minimum of $99 — and you’re locked into renting for three months or longer (with a membership, you can rent for shorter periods).
 Feather will deliver and assemble anything rented within seven days of an order date; this is free for members, but comes with a fee for non-members.
 If you don’t like what you pick, members have one free furniture swap per year built into their plan, but non-members and members who want to change (or return) more pieces after the seven-day trial period must pay a flat fee of $99.
 At the end of a lease, Feather offers the option to extend at the same price or buy furniture, with your previous payments deducted from the total cost.